TESOL and Applied Linguistics Program Chair

-Dr. Rebecca Sachs is the Program Chair of TESOL and Applied Linguistics and an Associate Professor in the School of Education (SED) at Virginia International University, where she teaches courses on linguistics, language acquisition, curriculum and materials design, pedagogical grammar, individual differences, and research methods, as well as the TESOL practicum.
+Dr. Rebecca Sachs is the Program Chair of TESOL and Applied Linguistics and an Associate Professor in the Education Department at Virginia International University, where she teaches online and on-campus courses on linguistics, language acquisition, curriculum and materials design, pedagogical grammar, individual differences, and research methods, as well as the TESOL practicum.
 Prior to joining VIU, Dr. Sachs taught in the Department of Linguistics at Georgetown University and the MA TESOL program at American University.
 She has also worked in the field of language testing and has several years of experience teaching English as an additional language in both university intensive English programs and community settings.

-At VIU, Dr. Sachs co-organizes the SED’s annual Conference on Language, Learning, and Culture, as well as the monthly Voices from the Field speaker series, and serves as Co-Chair of the Institutional Review Board, Chair of the Faculty Rank Committee, and Secretary of the Faculty Assembly.
+At VIU, Dr. Sachs co-organizes the Conference on Language, Learning, and Culture, as well as the Voices from the Field speaker series, and serves as Chair of the Institutional Review Board, Chair of the Faculty Rank Committee, and Secretary of the Faculty Assembly.
 Much of her research explores the role of individual differences in language learners’ depth of processing, awareness of linguistic phenomena, and language development under different instructional conditions (e.g., with different types of feedback or levels of cognitive task complexity).
 She has also performed studies to evaluate the validity of various research methods, such as measures of awareness and operationalizations of cognitive task complexity, and is currently conducting research on teacher cognition.
 She presents regularly at conferences such as AAAL and SLRF and has published her work in a variety of edited collections and in journals such as Language Learning, Computer Assisted Language Learning, The Modern Language Journal, and Studies in Second Language Acquisition.

 Ph.D. in Linguistics, Georgetown University

 M.A. in TESOL, Michigan State University